SumsarMlohne/gambit-challenge/README.md

 # gambit-challenge
 PWA app that displays TUF-2000M data as it is and converted to readable formats. https://re-gambit.herokuapp.com/
+The app works on all devices, simply add it to homescreen or use it in the browser.

 # Important files
 server.js